From its beginning, the history of Haiti Temporary Protected Status has resembled a political roller coaster ride.

 Termination Date: July 22, 2019

-After a devastating January 2010 earthquake, the U.S. government designated Haiti for Temporary Protective Status for a period of 18 months.
+TPS for Haitians began with a devastating January 2010 earthquake that left their home country in ruins.
+The immense damage led the United States government to designate Haiti for Temporary Protective Status for a period of 18 months.

 According to early government estimates, approximately 230,000 Haitians lost their lives as a result of the earthquake.
 Damages were calculated at $14 billion.

 Shortly after the earthquake, Haiti suffered an outbreak of cholera.
-The World Health Organization reported, as of March 2011, the outbreak had caused 2,500 deaths and infected close to 250,000 individuals.
+By the end of the year, the World Health Organization reported the outbreak had caused 2,500 deaths and infected close to 250,000 individuals.

 The Physical Devastation To Haiti

-In March 2014, DHS provided updated and expanded information on the Haiti situation.
+In fact, as recent as March 2014, DHS had provided updated and expanded information on the vastness of Haiti losses.